 Our residency program is about much more than procedural experience, however.
 We have a formal didactic curriculum with 3-4 hours of protected educational time each week that includes Quality conference, Morbidity and Mortality review, Grand rounds, Simulation, Journal club, and many more educational opportunities.
 In addition, our residents also engage in a departmental research requirement during their training.
 Each resident completes a self-lead research project that culminates at the conclusion of their third year of residency with a presentation and final manuscript.
 Residents learn how to critically review the literature and how to develop an appropriate statistical approach as they design, conduct, and complete a research study.
 The development of these skills during residency in an integral component of their professional training.

 Last but certainly not least, we pride ourselves on our focus on improving the diversity of our program.
 We serve a diverse and wonderful patient population and strive to mirror that population in our training program.

-You will finish the MCW residency well-trained and well-prepared.
-Our residents have gone onto private practice, academic and fellowship positions.
-Please browse the remainder of our website for further details of the residency, our educational program, current residents, and the beautiful city of Milwaukee!
+You will finish the MCWAH OBGYN residency well-trained and well-prepared.
+Our residents have gone onto private practice, academic medicine and fellowship positions feeling ready for the next step in their careers.
+Please browse the remainder of our website for further details of the residency, our educational program, current residents, and the beautiful city of Milwaukee.